bangsluke/Dorkinians-Website-V3/docs/AdditionalDetail.md

 **How It Works:**
 - **Total Available Tests**: 204 tests (3 players × 68 test configurations)
-- **Random Selection**: Each week, randomly selects 2 tests from the full set
+- **Random Selection**: Each week, randomly selects 1 test from the full set
 - **No Duplicates**: Ensures the same test isn't run twice in a single execution
 - **Comprehensive Coverage**: Over time, all 204 tests will be tested
 - **Timeout Safe**: Designed to complete within 30-second Netlify function limit